pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

-which are implemented as follows:
+The newly defined methods are implemented as follows:

 ```java
 // FooModel.java